 diagnostics and treatment using piezo-sensors and actuators resulting in

 Dr. Bar-Cohen played a key role in establishing the field of Electroactive

-Polymers (EAP), edited the defining book, and also he defined the
+Polymers (EAP), edited the defining book, and he defined the

-effort to promote rapid advances in the development of EAP, his initiatives
+In an effort to promote rapid advances in the development of EAP, his

 chairing since 1999), as well as has been publishing the semi-annual WW-EAP Newsletter, and maintaining the WW-EAP Webhub.
 In 1999, Dr. Bar-Cohen posed a challenge